Here we explain who is required to submit a notification under the change in control regime.

 A notification submitted for approval may be rejected.
 A completed section 178 notification must be in such form, include such information and be accompanied by such documents as the FCA may reasonably require under section 179 of Financial Services and Markets Act 2000.
 If we reject your notification we will give you the reason(s).
 You may resubmit a notification, containing all the relevant information, at any time.

-No. The proposed controller must wait for FCA to make a decision.
-If they proceed with the transaction before FCA have approved the transaction (or before the statutory assessment period has expired), they will commit a criminal offence.
+The proposed controller cannot acquire the shares before we have made a decision.
+It is a criminal offence to proceed with the transaction before we have approved the transaction (or before the statutory assessment period has expired).

 See the PRA webpage for further information.